 Elimination of Double Taxation

-(1) In the case of Belgium, double taxation shall be avoided as follows:
+Double taxation shall be eliminated as follows:

 (1) In the Czech Republic, the Czech Republic, when imposing taxes on its residents, may include in the tax base upon which such taxes are imposed the items of income which, in accordance with the provisions of this Convention, may also be taxed in South Africa, but shall allow as a deduction from the amount of tax computed on such base an amount equal to the tax paid in South Africa.
 Such deduction shall not, however, exceed that part of the Czech tax, as computed before the deduction is given, which is attributable to the income which, in accordance with the provisions of this Convention, may be taxed in South Africa.